trimstray/nginx-admins-handbook/README.md

   > If you want to get **A+ with 100%s on SSL Lab** (for Cipher Strength) you should definitely disable `128-bit` ciphers.
 That's the main reason why you should not use them.

   > In my opinion `128-bit` symmetric encryption doesn’t less secure.
 For example TLS 1.3 use `TLS_AES_128_GCM_SHA256 (0x1301)` (for TLS-compliant applications).
-It is not possible to control ciphers for TLS 1.3 without support from client to use new API for TLSv1.3 ciphersuites so at this moment it's always on (also if you disable potentially weak cipher from Nginx).
+It is not possible to control ciphers for TLS 1.3 without support from client to use new API for TLSv1.3 ciphersuites so at this moment it's always on (also if you disable potentially weak cipher from NGINX).
 On the other hand the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.

   > For TLS 1.2 you should consider disable weak ciphers without forward secrecy like ciphers with `CBC` algorithm.
 Using them also reduces the final grade because they don't use ephemeral keys, so there is no forward secrecy.